Moroccan Cauliflower Recipe

 • Same size: Separate the florets into more or less the same size to promote uniform cooking.

-• Dry: Pat dry the florets and season with a little olive oil and salt before roasting them in the oven for crispy edges.
-Here in this recipe, I have seasoned the cauliflower before roasting the florets.
+• Dry: Pat dry the florets and season with some olive oil and salt before roasting them in the oven for crispy edges.
+In this Moroccan Cauliflower recipe, I have seasoned the cauliflower with spices before roasting the florets.

 • Freshness: Fresh cauliflower must be used and not the frozen ones.

-1. Steam: The veggies can also be steamed, but roasting gives an authentic flavor.
+1. Steam: The veggies can also be steamed, but roasting gives an authentic flavor to this Moroccan Cauliflower recipe.

-2. Microwave: Microwaving the veggies for a couple of minutes is a quicker way to make this salad.
+2. Microwave: Microwaving the veggies for a minute or two is a quicker way to make this salad.

 3. Pan roast: Slow roasting in a pan with olive oil also tastes good.